With first veto, Youngkin overrules bill on Arlington policing oversight

 Last July, Arlington lawmakers voted to create a civilian oversight board, in part a response to widespread racial justice demonstrations in 2020.

 The panel will include seven county residents as well as two nonvoting members with law-enforcement experience.
-It will be able to subpoena police and direct the auditor to launch investigations of individual officers.
+It will be able to request subpoenas of police and direct the auditor to launch investigations of individual officers.

 In explaining the veto, Youngkin said the “politically-appointed auditor” would be able to discipline and fire officers.
 But Cristol said Youngkin appeared to misunderstand the specifics of the bill.
 She called his veto an unfortunate cap to more than a year of local discussions on how to improve accountability.